FiscalCalc

 The 4% Rule

-A guideline based on 50 years of market data: withdraw 4% of your portfolio in year one, adjust for inflation each year after, and your savings should last 30 years or more.
+This rule is based on 50 years of market data.
+In year one, you withdraw 4% of your portfolio.
+Each year after, you adjust for inflation.
+Your savings should last 30 years or more.
 For example: a $1,000,000 portfolio at 4% withdrawal produces $40,000/year in retirement income.

-William Bengen analyzed five decades of market returns and found that a 4% initial withdrawal rate survived every historical 30-year retirement window — including the Great Depression and the 1970s stagflation era.
+William Bengen studied 50 years of market data.
+He found that a 4% yearly rate held up through every 30-year window on record.
+That includes the Great Depression and the high inflation of the 1970s.

 It's not a guarantee.
 It's a planning baseline.